A Robin-Neumann Scheme with Quasi-Newton Acceleration for Partitioned Fluid-Structure Interaction: Robin-Neumann Quasi-Newton (RN-QN) Scheme

 Despite being inherently different concepts, both the Robin-Neumann scheme and interface quasi-Newton methods can improve the coupling's stability and efficiency.
 The main motivation of this work is to combine the two approaches and benefit from their respective strengths.
 We therefore propose the following \marktext{Robin-Neumann quasi-Newton (RN-QN)} scheme illustrated in Figure \ref{Fig:RN-IQN}:

 Essentially, the Robin-Neumann scheme as presented in Section \ref{SubSec:RN} is extended by an IQN method.
-Updating the interface deformation, however, would conflict with feeding back the fluid tractions, as the Dirichlet and Neumann contributions of the Robin condition would be inconsistent.
-Therefore, the quasi-Newton step modifies the fluid loads instead.
+Due to the direct feedback of fluid tractions, however, updating the interface deformation would cause an inconsistency between the Dirichlet and Neumann contributions of the Robin condition: After the IQN update, the deformation would no longer correspond to the tractions the structural problem was solved for, but to some stress state we have no chance of knowing without explicitly computing it.
+To circumvent this issue, the quasi-Newton step of the RN-QN scheme modifies the fluid loads instead.
 The resulting updated tractions $\vekt{h}^{k+1} = \mathcal{U}_{IQN}(\vektil{h}^k)$ enter both the structural solver and the fluid's Robin boundary condition in the next iteration.
 Lastly, the order of the two solver calls has been switched, as the collection of input-output data slightly profits from performing the quasi-Newton update in the end of a coupling iteration.
 The new procedure is outlined in Algorithm \ref{Alg:RN-QN}: Coupling iteration $k$ starts with the structural solver computing the deformation $\vekt{{d}}^k = \structSolver(\vekt{h}^k)$, which is combined with the tractions $\vekt{{h}}^k$ to form a Robin condition.
 With that, the flow solver determines new tractions $\vekt{\tilde{h}}^k = \fluidSolver( \vekt{d}^{k}, \vekt{h}^k)$.
 After the quasi-Newton step $\vekt{h}^{k+1} = \mathcal{U}_{IQN}(\vekt{\tilde{h}}^k)$, the updated tractions $\vekt{h}^{k+1}$ are passed back to the structure and stored for the next iteration's Robin term.

 \mypara Depending on which data field is sent, the quasi-Newton step can equivalently be performed on tractions, stress tensors, or forces.
 Note, however, that updating stress tensors might affect the conditioning of the least-squares problem negatively due to the typically very different scales of shear stresses and pressure.
 For the numerical examples in Section \ref{Sec:Results}, the consistent nodal forces (see Remark \ref{Remark:ForceIntegral}) are fed into the IQN method. \\